-"Where do we come from?
-What are we?
-Where are we going?"
-Paul Gauguin wrote these questions on a painted image.
-Piet Mondrian painted them in colored lines that turn into planes and then back into lines.
 Neoplastic geometry demonstrates that it is still possible to talk about universal questions.
-A reading of the explanations will be followed by visits to museums to examine the original works, allowing the eye to reveal all the delights of the painted surfaces transformed by the Dutch painter into authentic wordless discourse about life.
-This work is also dedicated to those who truly believe that abstraction can be reduced to a superficial exploration of cold geometry for its own sake.
+A reading of the explanations will be followed by visits to museums to examine the original works, allowing the eye to reveal all the delights of the painted surfaces transformed by the Dutch artist into authentic wordless discourse about life.

+This work is also dedicated to those who truly believe that abstract painting can be reduced to a superficial exploration of cold geometry for its own sake.
 This has, unfortunately, been the case with many, all head and no heart, the type Fausto Melotti referred to as "hardworking clerks of abstraction".